georgeberry/your-code-tweets/README.md

 # your-code-tweets

 Does your code send too few Tweets to you?
 Fix that problem right away.

 1. Decorate any Python function to Tweet you on success or failure.
-2. Easily suppress success Tweets and publish only a record of your failures.
+2. Easily suppress your successes and publish only a record of your failures.

 ## Example